nuejs/nue/packages/nuemark/README.md

 </a>

 # Nuemark
 Nuemark is a Markdown dialect for rich, interactive content.
 Use it to create marketing pages, documentation pages, and blog entries without leaving the content.
-Even you all-mighty front page can be expressed with Nuemark:
+Even your all-mighty front page can be expressed with Nuemark:

 ![Web page in read and edit mode](https://nuejs.org/img/nuemark-content-big.png)